 The Federal Work Study Program offers part-time jobs to eligible financial aid applicants.
 Students are paid from funds the college receives from the U.S. Department of Education.
 The award is part of the student’s aid package; therefore a student must re-apply through the Financial Aid Office each year.
 There is no guarantee that a student will continue to receive work study awards from one award year to the next.
 Federal Work Study funds are limited, so awards usually go to those applicants who complete their financial aid file early and demonstrate financial need.

 In order to be eligible to work on campus, students must maintain at least half-time enrollment (at least 6 units) during fall or spring.
-Eligibility can also be affected by enrollment in late-start, short-term and all online classes; unsatisfactory academic progress; and dropping to less-than-half-time enrollment.
+Eligibility can also be affected by enrollment in late-start and short-term classes; unsatisfactory academic progress; and dropping to less-than-half-time enrollment.

 Federal Work Study student workers are permitted to work no more than 19.5 hours per week while classes are in session.
 During periods of non-attendance, such as spring break, students can work up to 40 hours per week, but cannot exceed 8 hours per day.